nfandre/AWS-SAA-C02/README.md

 - An ECS Services are used to maintain a desired count of tasks

 #### ECS Container instance
+It is EC2 instance running the ECS agent (manage hosts, container hosts,)
 - Two types of lounch type:
-  - serveless: where it doesn't see any container instances and doens't managem them
+  - serveless(Fargate): where it doesn't see any container instances and doens't managem them
   - EC2 instances within your account: it is possible lounch manage, it has more operational control

 #### ECS Key Feature